 Broken Arms or Mechanisms

 Occasionally, the arms of your awning—or even the little mechanisms that help your awning move and lock into place properly—will break.
-In these cases, purchasing replacement arms or even an entire replacement awning for RV is probably your best bet.
+In these cases, purchasing replacement arms or even an entire replacement awning is probably your best bet.

 Electric Awning Failure